mtraver/environmental-sensor/README.md

 On the Raspberry Pi / BeagleBone, install packages from ``requirements_logging.txt``:

+    # This is required for the cryptography package
+    sudo apt-get install build-essential libssl-dev libffi-dev python-dev

     pip install --user -r requirements_logging.txt

 On your development machine, install packages from ``requirements_dev.txt``.